Walk Through Before Closing

 The Homebuyers Final Walk-through Before Closing Inspection Checklist

 Make this walk-through with one objective: to make certain you are getting the house you agreed to buy when you made the contract.
+You don’t want to get caught with unknown expenses.
 Buyers who have familiarized themselves with the following checklist should need no longer than the time of a dish-washing cycle to walk through the house and make certain that everything is in working order.

 - Outdoors – Even as you drive up to the house, take note of the landscaping.
 Does it look the same as the listing photos?
 Are all the flowers, trees, shrubbery, hedges, etc., the same as you remember from your last visit?
 Are the storm shutters still protecting the home?
 Are outbuildings or play sets as you expected?
 Home owners have been known to remove any number of items that should rightfully stay with the property unless stated otherwise.
 Have any outside items been removed?